mdarshad1000/BeeHappy-Microsoft-Engage-22/README.md

 to help people take their first step towards a happy mental state.

 ## Key Features
-* A facial recognition system that detects and notifies people when they smile.
+* A facial recognition system using a deep learning model that detects and notifies people when they smile.
 * In built video recording and photo capturing functionality to keep people engaged
 * A chat bot to give you company, with whom you can converse when you feel lonely